SamuelMaddox/personal-site/dev-notes/create-new-react-app.md

 ## Step 2 - Clean Up Extra Code & Files

-> The following is a list of what to delete as of v4.0.3 of create-react-app
+> The following is a list of what to clean up & delete as of v4.0.3 of create-react-app
+>
+> NOTE: As of React 17 the new JSX transform will automatically import the necessary react/jsx-runtime functions, React will no longer need to be in scope when you use JSX.
+This is why we remove `import React from 'react'`

 - In `/public/index.html` remove comments.
 - In `/src/App.css` remove all styles and rename file to `app.css`.
 - In `/src/App.js`
-  - Rename file to `app.jsx`.
+  - Rename file to `app.jsx` or `app.tsx`.
+  - Remove `import React from 'react'`.
+  - If TypeScript is being used, add the `ReactElement` return type to the function component
   - Remove jsx in the return statement and replace with `<></>`.
   - Remove `import logo from "./logo.svg";`.
   - Rename import from `./App.css` to `./app.css`.
   - Add `import React from "react";`.
 - In `/src/App.test.js`
-  - Rename file to `app.test.jsx`
+  - Rename file to `app.test.jsx` or `app.test.tsx`.
+  - Remove `import React from 'react'`.
   - Remove the test function
   - Rename import from `./App` to `./app`.
   - Add `import React from "react";`.
 - In `/src/index.css` remove all styles.
 - In `/src/index.js`
-  - Rename file to `index.jsx`
+  - Rename file to `index.jsx` or `index.tsx`.
+  - Remove `import React from 'react'`.
   - Remove code/comments related to `reportWebVitals();`.
   - Update `import App from "/App";` to `/app`.
 - Delete `/src/logo.svg` and `/src/reportWebVitals.js`.